ace-lab/pl-ucb-star-assessments/elements/pl-interactive-graph/README.md

 1. **Include the Element in Your Question**: Embed the custom element tag `<pl-interactive-graph>`in your question HTML file.
 2. **Define the Graph**: Specify the graph structure within the tag using your desired graph generation method.
 Use DOT language to specify your graph, to learn how to use DOT language, navigate to https://graphviz.org/
 3. **Set Attributes**: Customize the behavior and appearance of the graph using XML attributes.
 The element supports a variety of attributes to cater to different question types and requirements:
-    - `preserve-ordering`: Boolean.
-If set to `True`, it requires the answer sequence to match exactly.
+    - `preserve-ordering`: String.
+If set to `"True"`, it requires the answer sequence to match exactly.
     - `answers`: String.
 String of an array of node labels representing the correct answer.
 (Example: '["A","B","C"]')
-    - `partial-credit`: Boolean.
-If set to `True`, it allows partial credit for partially correct sequences.
+    - `partial-credit`: String.
+If set to `"True"`, it allows partial credit for partially correct sequences.
     - `directed`: Boolean.
 Specify whether the graph is directed.
     - `engine`: String.
 Defines the layout engine for graph rendering (default is `"dot"`).
     - `params-name-matrix`, `params-name`: String.
 Parameter names for matrix or other input types.